Middle Grades

 Wellness and Movement

 Spanning grades K–12, Wellness and Movement (WAM) is our signature health and physical education program, rooted in positive psychology and dynamic play.
-The purpose of WAM is to foster in students the knowledge, skills, and values that will enable them to live healthy, active and meaningful lives.
+The purpose of WAM is to foster in students the knowledge, skills, and values that will enable them to live healthy, active, and meaningful lives.

 WAM supports students to establish a regular pattern of physical exercise and attend to their own personal well-being.
 Students practice fundamental movement skills and a range of team activities and games while learning how to set and pursue goals, plan for the future, and monitor their own thoughts, feelings and behaviors.
-In Wellness classes, students explore questions of personal identity and social responsibility, and deepen their understanding of healthy decision-making around relationships, sexual health, substance use, sleep, and nutrition.
 Movement activities include track and field challenges, pickleball, volleyball, flag football, kickboxing, yoga and pilates.

 The Deans Program